What is GRESB? Everything you need to know.

 As you can probably guess, this GRESB infrastructure assessment is conducted at the asset level for investors, fund managers and asset operators.
 It looks at the ESG data of individual assets and scores them.
 This type of assessment can enable asset operators, their investors, or fund managers to understand the ESG performance of assets and identify where they stand relative to their peers.

-The assessment process and timeline are similar to that of real-estate assessment.
+The assessment process and timeline are similar to those of real estate assessment.
 The data is self-reported by participating members.
-This type of assessment is available to infrastructure assets across different sectors, including power generation, transport, data infrastructure, energy and water resources, transport and social infrastructure.
+This type of assessment is available to infrastructure assets across different sectors, including power generation, transport, data infrastructure, energy and water resources, and social infrastructure.
+Unlike the fund assessment, the asset assessment has a mandatory performance component, which looks at the ESG performance of individual or multi-assets.

 GRESB infrastructure development asset assessment